-The Latam BIM Network is a non-profit organization that brings together eight countries in the region (Argentina, Brazil, Chile, Colombia, Costa Rica, Mexico, Peru and Uruguay) in a collaborative effort to accelerate national digital transformation processes, by targeting the implementation of Building Information Modelling (BIM) in the construction sector.
+The BIM Network of Latin American Governments is an organization that brings together eight countries in the region.
+(Argentina, Brazil, Chile, Colombia, Costa Rica, Mexico, Peru and Uruguay) in a collaborative effort to accelerate national digital transformation processes, by targeting the implementation of Building Information Modelling (BIM) in the construction sector.

 The Latam BIM network has the objective of increasing the productivity of the construction industry through digital transformation, accelerating national BIM implementation programs through collaborative work that favors and promotes common guidelines, commercial exchange and knowledge in the region.

 Promoting learning about the implementation of BIM by members of the Network.

 Spreading the benefits of BIM to achieve conviction of decision-makers.